 Residency Eligibility - National Title competitors must be holders of an Australian passport, Australian birth certificate or current Australian citizenship documents.
-Pending citizenship documents are not considered proof of citizenship.
 All citizenship documents will be current and in place at the time of competing in their respective State titles.
 To compete in a State team, competitors must be a resident in that state, as determined by the constitutional borders and rules, and must also be a current financial member when events occur.